R08K09/BNTA_BackEnd_Project/README.md

 Currently, the item reminder function is to set to run every day at 9:00am.
 When the function runs it checks if the current local date is equal to any of the "dueDate" of any items currently in the database, if the current date and dueDate match it will print the task name to the console, reminding the user that a specific task needs to be done.

 In the future this function could be built upon to create push notifications to send to the user.

+## Aspirational Extensions
+If we had more time we would try to implement the following functionality:
+* Filtering the to-do lists by due date

 ## Coders
 - Hayan